2

 When You’re Ready to Grow Your Skills and Feel More Confident in Your Work

-Whether you're a Qualifying Registrant working toward independent practice or an experienced therapist wanting to deepen your trauma framework, good supervision should do more than tick a box.
+Whether you're a newer therapist working towards independent practice or an experienced therapist wanting to deepen your trauma framework, good supervision should do more than tick a box.
 It should help you feel genuinely grounded in your work — clearer in your case conceptualization, more attuned to what's happening in the room, and better supported in carrying the weight of what you hear.

 I offer individual clinical supervision with a particular focus on complex trauma, self-of-therapist exploration, and the relational dynamics that show up when we sit with people in pain.